 The laboratory mainly supports the research team of Applied Electromagnetics.
-The laboratory along with the State Key Laboratory of Terahertz and Millimeter Waves is well equipped with facilities for antenna design, terahertz device characterizations, millimeter-wave radiation, microwave measurement, and microwave integrated circuits (MMIC).
+The laboratory along with the State Key Laboratory of Terahertz and Millimeter Waves is well equipped with facilities for antenna design, terahertz device characterizations, terahertz and millimeter-wave radiation, microwave measurement, and microwave integrated circuits (MMIC).
 Our USD 10 million-worth facilities not only support internal research and development activities, but also provide measurement services to external customers.
 Our major equipment includes:

 The laboratory mainly supports the research team of Optoelectronics, Electronics, Power, Nanotechnology, and Biosystems.
 The laboratory hosts state-of-the-art equipment for advanced micro-/nano-processing of photonic devices, optical sensors, biomedical research, and so on.
 It supports also the activities of the Centre for Biosystems, Neuroscience, and Nanotechnology.
 The laboratory provides excellent support for running and maintaining the cleanroom in training new users.
 Our major equipment includes the following with details listed here:

 - Mask aligner with resolution down to 0.8 µm and light intensity uniformity <2% over 4” diameter area,